Updated December 2022

 (see the definitions for supervised practice and NMBA-approved programs of study).

-As a part of the application process, all applicants in categories one to three above will be required to provide mapping against the relevant NMBA standards for practice.
+As a part of the application process, all applicants in categories one to four above will be required to provide mapping against the relevant NMBA standards for practice.
 Templates for the mapping can be found on the Re-entry to practice page.

 ANMAC: The Australian Nursing and Midwifery Accreditation Council (ANMAC) is the independent accreditation authority for nursing and midwifery responsible for accrediting the nursing and midwifery entry and re-entry programs of study and recommending these to NMBA for approval.
 A list of approved programs of study is available from the NMBA website.